hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 **While mRNA transcripts have a polyA tail, many of the non-coding RNA transcripts do not as the post-transcriptional processing is different for these transcripts.**

+## Transcriptomics

-RNA-seq data can be used to explore and/or quantify the RNA transcripts, which can be utilized for the following types of experiments:
+The transcriptome is defined as a collection of all the transcript readouts present in a cell.
+RNA-seq data can be used to explore and/or quantify the transcriptome of an organism, which can be utilized for the following types of experiments:

-- Differential Gene Expression: *quantitative* evaluation and comparison of transcript levels
+- **Differential Gene Expression**: *quantitative* evaluation and comparison of transcript levels
-- Transcriptome assembly: building the profile of transcribed regions of the genome, a *qualitative* evaluation.
+- **Transcriptome assembly**: building the profile of transcribed regions of the genome, a *qualitative* evaluation.
-- Can be used to help build better gene models, and verify them using the assembly
+- Can be used to **help build better gene models**, and verify them using the assembly
-- Metatranscriptomics or community transcriptome analysis
+- **Metatranscriptomics** or community transcriptome analysis

 ## Illumina library preparation